 Firstly, there are about four species.
 I say ‘about’ as the number is likely to change as we find out more.
 So this is a composite of the interesting things I have found out.
 OK?

 The thing about being an eel is you should never have children.
 Never.
-This is good advice for other species too, like Homo sapiens, but especially for eels cos once you spawn, YOU DIE!
+This is good advice for other species too, like Homo sapiens, but especially for eels, cos once you spawn, YOU DIE!
 You’ve been warned.
-Usually eels can spawn after seven years, but if they don’t they can live to eighty five years of age!
+Ask yourself, eel: Is that single orgasm worth your life?
+Usually eels can spawn after seven years, but if they don’t, they can live to eighty five years of age!
 Child-free!

-Here’s the potted version of my title – know that there’s lots more to know and probably lots to amend.
-So parts of the story won’t actually pertain to our Palmiet eels, but to other Anguillidae eels world-wide, especially European and American eels on which most research has been done.
-They are fascinating fishes.
+Parts of this story won’t actually pertain to our Palmiet eels, but to other Anguillidae eels world-wide, especially European and American eels on which most research has been done.
+They are fascinating river fishes who go to sea at the end of their lives to spawn.

 All the way up between Mocambique and Madagascar, past Beira, past the mouth of the Zambezi River, to where Africa bulges eastward around Mocambique Island, and into the open ocean where they spawn.
 Once.
 The larger females laying up to twenty million eggs, the males emitting their sperm onto the eggs.
 This is likely done in very deep water, as it has never been observed.
 And maybe they’re shy.
 Because it has never been seen, scientists speculate about ‘mass eel orgies.’
 You know how people are when speculating.